vprusso/qustop/docs/getting_started.rst

 Citing
 ======

-You can cite :code:`qustop` using the following DOI: XXX.
+You can cite :code:`qustop` using the following DOI: 5595257.

 If you are using the :code:`qustop` software package in research work, please include an explicit mention of :code:`qustop` in your publication.
 Something